Magnet Frequently Asked Questions (FAQs)

 Applying and reapplying

-Students may apply for two Magnet programs.
-If the applicant is selected to their first choice, choice two is not considered.
-If the applicant is selected into any program of their choice, the student will not be placed on any waiting list.
+Students may apply for three Magnet programs.
+If the applicant is selected to their first choice, choice two and three are not considered.
+If the applicant is selected into any program of their choice, the student will not be placed on any waitlist.

-Magnet students will not need to complete a new magnet application or a choice of school form if they wish to remain in the same magnet program for the next school year.
+Magnet students in other grade levels will not need to complete a new magnet application or a choice of school form if they wish to continue in the same magnet program for the next school year.

 Yes, the waitlist does not carry over from one application year to the next.
 Students on the waitlist will not be called after the second week of school.

-No. If you are accepted to any magnet, it eliminates your spot on the waitlist of any other program to which you applied.
+No. If you accept a seat to any magnet, it eliminates your spot on the waitlist of any other program to which you applied.
 You are not guaranteed acceptance to your 1st choice so please do not select a program that you are not interested in your child attending.

 Late applications are not accepted.
 There will be a second chance application in May/June for any student who missed the application window.
 Empty seats will be filled with qualified applicants from the second chance application.